 For players who pay by Direct Debit, prizes of up to £50,000 are directly transferred into the bank or building society account associated with the payment.
 Pingit prizes are paid into your Pingit account.
-For sums worth more than £50,000, you must contact the Customer Care Team to arrange the receipt of your prize.
+For sums worth more than £50,000, you must contact the Customer Care Team to arrange the receipt of your winnings.

 Tickets Bought in Person